cprescod-kings/NEA/README.md

 - **Should-Haves**
 	1. Implement individual student authentication.
 	2. Enable teachers to receive submitted answers from students.
-	3. Facilitate storage of answers for future review and track overall course progress.
+	3. Facilitate storage of answers for future review.
 	4. Allow teachers to modify existing questions and add new ones to the system.
 - **Could-Haves**
-	1. Introduce randomised question variables to enhance variety and unpredictability.
-	2. Utilise student-specific school Google accounts for authentication.
+  	1. Utilise student-specific school Google accounts for authentication.
-	3. Provide real-time feedback to students within the platform.
 ### Success Criteria
 1. **Must-Have Features**
 	- **Reliable Client-Server Connection**: